 That type of program would ideally consist of multiple short courses, each focused on a specific product feature or user problem.
 Then, you can decide if each course will follow the same training format or will be a blended learning model of in-person, hybrid, or online classes.
 Whatever you choose, you can use this information to narrow down the best LMS for your company, finding one that allows you to house all required courses and supports your preferred training formats.

-Many cost-conscious small businesses choose to buy courses from an online training marketplace like OpenSesame.
+Many cost-conscious small businesses choose to buy courses from online training marketplaces.
 The great thing about these digital hubs is that you can access reviews to find the top-rated courses in your industry.
-You can also use these websites to identify credible subject matter experts (SMEs) and hire them to create future training materials.
+You can also use these websites to identify credible subject matter experts and hire them to create future training materials.

 Until you can build your custom, company-specific training materials, marketplaces are an option that allows you to tap into hundreds of general courses for short-term L&D results.

 Choose an LMS platform that allows you to import material and create course content.
-This gives you the most value for your money, especially if you’re looking to scale.
+This gives you the most value for your money, especially if you want to scale.